jessecrossen/jackdaw/README.md

 As you can see, we've connected the sequencer unit in between the MIDI instrument and the sampler.
 The sequencer has more controls than the other units.
 The main empty area of the unit is a track, which has its own inputs and outputs and works a lot like a track on a 4-track tape recorder (if you're old enough to have used those).
 The vertical red line is called the **transport** and is kind of like the tape head on a 4-track, marking a specific time where recording and playback will happen.
 On the bottom left is a + button which allows you to add more tracks (unlike the 4-track you get as many as you want!), and the bottom right has a grip that allows you to make the sequencer wider or narrower as needed.
 Below the track is a scrollbar that lets you navigate through time.
 The three buttons to the left of each track allow you to **aRm**, **Mute**, or **Solo** the track.
 Arming the track opens it up for recording.
 If the track isn't armed, nothing is going to be written onto it even if an instrument is connected.
 Muting a track stops it from playing, and soloing it stops *other* tracks from playing so you can hear it alone.

-Okay, but at this point, you won't hear anything you play.
-That's because the track needs to be armed to preview what you're playing:
+At this point, you won't hear anything you play.
+That's because the track needs to be armed to start previewing what you're playing:

 <img src="https://raw.githubusercontent.com/jessecrossen/jackdaw/master/screenshots/basics/11-sequencer-armed.png"/>

-Notice the background of the track changes to red, reminding you that it's ready for recording, and you should hear something when you play.
+Notice how the background of the track changes to red, reminding you that it's ready for recording, and you should hear something when you play.
 This is a good time to practice what you're going to record.
-Click the big red circle on the toolbar to actually start recording.
+When you're ready, click the big red circle on the toolbar to actually start recording.
 Click it again to stop.
 Now you should have a box with some notes in it, which is called a **block**, and is the basic container for a specific musical phrase.

 <img src="https://raw.githubusercontent.com/jessecrossen/jackdaw/master/screenshots/basics/13-sequencer-data.png"/>